-Stephen Browne, 49 from London
+Stephen Browne, London

 I was diagnosed with bowel cancer at the age of 45, after experiencing intermittent rectal bleeding and stomach pain for 12 months.
 I largely ignored the stomach cramps, due to an earlier diagnosis of Irritable Bowel Syndrome (IBS) many years previously, but once I went to my GP, I was referred immediately.